stelzinga/MF/MGT_80.Tools.md

 _                   Comment (underscore)
 dd-mm-yy:  Comment (date format comment)

-As can be seen, a status indicator symbol is a single character, except for the last form, the comment.
+As can be seen, the Status Indicator symbol is a single character, except for the last form, the comment.
 A Status Indicator does two things simultaneously: indicating whether an entry is a Goal, Objective (Project, Routine) or a Comment, and in case of a Project, it also shows the status of the Project.
 Status symbol for Project can also be used for follow-up actions in Meetings, see [## Meetings].
-Note that '~' in Excel is a special character (escape char).
+NB: the '~' in Excel is a special character (escape char).
 To use '~' in functions like VLOOKUP() substitute it first using SUBSTITUTE ().
-Note that Sub-Goals are mostly used in more complex structures.
-In case of Objectives (not applicable to Tasks) there is no status for Subs, Drills, Streams and Actions.
-The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc. It also allows the use of all Indicators which adds insight into aspects of the comment e.g. dates, who is involved, where are more details, etc.
+The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc. It also allows the use of the other Indicators which adds insight into aspects of the comment e.g. dates, who is involved, where are more details, etc.

 ### Objective Notation Name
 The Name is mandatory.
 For Goals the Name is a short three character code, see [## Goals Definition].
-For Objectives it has three requirements:
+For Sub-Goals a one or two word label is used.
+For Objectives (and the levels below) the Name has three requirements:
 1. Must start with a *verb*
 2. Contains a *measurable* expected *Result*
 3. Cannot contain any indicator brackets: (, ), [, ], {, }, |
 4. Can contain any other characters that are not the ones in  item 3. above e.g., #Hashtag, ##1, *italic*, **bold**, Stop!, Say: "This shall be done!", etc

-Note that *if* for esthetic or sorting reasons, it is preferable to start Name with a number then this is permitted e.g. 01.
+Note that *if* for esthetic or sorting reasons, it is preferable to start Name with a number then this is permitted e.g., 01.
 Manage Planning, 02.
 Manage Organising, ...

 Verbs are an indication of targeted Result, see [## SMART]:
 - Assess: obtain a result and compare against expectations